jenkinsci/report-jtreg-plugin/README.md

 ![cli-dif1-cli-dif3](https://user-images.githubusercontent.com/2904395/43448359-0b793672-94ae-11e8-9285-a837f4a4b8b9.png)

 html view:
-web-cli - ```Service``` - is nothing more then wrapper around ``` io.jenkins.plugins.report.jtreg.main.diff.CompareBuilds``` and is doing nothing more then resending stdout/err to browser request!!
+web-cli - ```Service``` - is nothing more then wrapper around ``` io.jenkins.plugins.report.jtreg.main.list.CompareBuilds``` and is doing nothing more then resending stdout/err to browser request!!
 There is hardcoded port of 9090 in Sevice class.
 ![wb1-web3](https://user-images.githubusercontent.com/2904395/43450562-4346fab2-94b3-11e8-931a-bb26456d8aac.png)
 Html output is much more clumsy, but the listing of switches and jobs is live, and also ajax is helping here a bit.
 Also yu can send results as URL, so it have its cases